Volsund/ApplicationsAndDeals/README.md

 1. Run ``` composer install ``` to generate depedencies in vendor folder

-2. npm install bootstrap
+2. Run npm install bootstrap

 3. Change database values in app/Core/Database.php

 ![Database.php](https://i.imgur.com/NIuxn6H.jpg)

 ## Usage
-Amount and email is saved into database.
+Amount and email from input form is saved into database.

 Afterwards correct partner is appointed to deal entry and status set to 'ask'.